GrabCAD/cloud_archiver/README.md

 ## CloudArchiver
 Downloads files, uses RubyZip gem to zip them together and uploads zipped file to a given upload path.
-Currently teste only with S3.
+Currently tested only with AWS.

 ## Usage